flamingrubberduck/supabase-studio-multi-head/multihead/README.md

 ## smh CLI

-`smh` is a Node.js CLI for managing multi-head projects, replicas, standbys, failover, and licenses from the terminal.
+`smh` is a Node.js CLI for managing multi-head projects, organizations, members, replicas, standbys, failover, and licenses from the terminal.

 ```bash
 # Install (from the repo root or multihead/ directory)